qb-team/Stalker-Documentazione/DocumentazioneEsterna/ManualeSviluppatore/docs/restapi/model/PlaceMovement.md

 # PlaceMovement

 ## Description
-Movement in a place of an organization.
+Represent a movement in a place of an organization.

 ## Properties